SamDaQueen/Othello-Boardgame-Minimax/README.md

-<h2>Minimax AI with Alpha-beta pruning for the board game Othello/Reversi.</h2>
+<h2>Minimax AI with alpha-beta pruning for the board game Othello/Reversi.</h2>

 <div>
 <h3>How is the game played?</h3>